 Today, the village of Boys Town has expanded to be the base of operations for 11 regions across the U.S. Their mission remains the same as it was back in 1917 – “…to give at-risk children and families the love, support and education they need to succeed.”
 Their programs positively affect the lives of over 2 million children and families every year.
 It is no wonder the U.S. Mint has decided to honor the centennial of this vital organization!

 The 2017 Clad Boys Town Commemorative Half Dollar’s obverse and reverse were designed by Chris Costello and sculpted by Joseph Menna.
-It will be composed of 11.34g of cupronickel, and have a diameter of 30.6mm.
-No more than 300,000 will be minted across all finishes.
+It is composed of 11.34g of cupronickel, and has a diameter of 30.6mm.
+No more than 300,000 were minted across all finishes.

 The next coin in the set is the 2017 Silver Boys Town Commemorative Dollar.
 The obverse and reverse designs were created by Donna Weaver, and sculpted by Don Everhart.
-It will be struck from .900 fine silver, with a weight of 26.73g and a diameter of 38.1mm.
+It has been struck from .900 fine silver, with a weight of 26.73g and a diameter of 38.1mm.
 These silver dollars have a mintage limit of 350,000 across both proof and uncirculated finishes.

 The reverse design depicts the same little girl, now joined by her new family.
 They hold hands under the shelter of the large oak tree above.
 The inscriptions read “UNITED STATES OF AMERICA,” “ONE DOLLAR,” “E PLURIBUS UNUM,” along with the text “…you write the history of tomorrow.”

 The final coin in this beautiful set is the 2017 Gold Boys Town Commemorative Five dollar coin.
 While both obverse and reverse designs were created by the same talented artist, Donna Weaver.
 Don Everhart sculpted the obverse, and Jim Licaretz sculpted the reverse.
-This coin will contain .900 fine gold and have a diameter of 21.6mm with a weight of 8.35g.
+This coin contains .900 fine gold and has a diameter of 21.6mm and a weight of 8.35g.
 No more than 50,000 proof and uncirculated gold commemoratives will be struck.

 The obverse design of this gold commemorative depicts a portrait of the founder of Boys Town, Father Flanagan.
 Flanagan cared for abandoned boys in his orphanage a century ago, and built the Boys Town community to help shelter children and families in need.
 The inscriptions “BOYS TOWN CENTENNIAL,” “IN GOD WE TRUST,” “FR.
 EDWARD FLANAGAN,” “LIBERTY,” and “2017” also will appear on the coin.